MicrosoftDocs/win32/desktop-src/Msi/patch-mediadisks.md

-﻿---
+---
-Description: 'The MediaDisks property enumerates all the media disks for this product instance.
+Description: The MediaDisks property enumerates all the media disks for this product instance.
 This property calls the MsiSourceListEnumMediaDisks.
-Returns the disk information as array of Record objects.' ms.assetid: '02faf211-16c8-4d2f-b192-c2ce8f3f2c66'
+Returns the disk information as array of Record objects. ms.assetid: 02faf211-16c8-4d2f-b192-c2ce8f3f2c66
-title: 'Patch.MediaDisks property'
+title: Patch.MediaDisks property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Patch.MediaDisks property

 The **MediaDisks** property enumerates all the media disks for this product instance.
-This property calls the [**MsiSourceListEnumMediaDisks**](msisourcelistenummediadisks.md).
+This property calls the [**MsiSourceListEnumMediaDisks**](/windows/win32/Msi/nf-msi-msisourcelistenummediadisksa?branch=master).
 Returns the disk information as array of [**Record**](record-object.md) objects.

 This property is read-only.